Foundation / Corporation

 - Applicants or artists who are current employees or board members of MAP Fund, Doris Duke Charitable Foundation, the Andrew W. Mellon Foundation, or immediate family members of such persons.

-The online portal will accept Round One applications through 11:59 p.m.
-EST on October 30, 2017.
-Late proposals will not be accepted for any reason.
-All applicants will be notified of review results by January 26, 2018.
+- MAP will accept online proposals through 11:59 p.m.
+EST on February 15, 2019.
+Late proposals will not be not accepted for any reason.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Please email email@example.com with any questions or concerns.